4 · Professional Evolution Analysis

 Core Values · Work Preferences

-Built for Debate, Clear Structure, and Strong Relationships
+Built for Debate, Grounded in Relationships

 Evidence The Data